 Help with Programs

 Volunteers who love to be in the middle of the action love to help with our public programs.
 We need the most assistance with our big festivals—everything from directing visitors to the event locations to staffing booths and interacting with families.
 Smaller programs may call for taking tickets and checking RSVP lists.
-You can choose from theatre and music performances, lectures, festivals, and film series.
+Choose from theatre and music performances, lectures, festivals, and film series.

 Become a Docent

 Expand your understanding of the American West!
-Autry docents provide guided tours of core galleries and special exhibitions to diverse audiences while gaining intimate knowledge of the museum and its collections.
-You don’t need a degree in art or history!
+Autry docents provide guided tours of core galleries and featured exhibitions to diverse audiences while gaining intimate knowledge of the museum and its collections.
+No degree in art or history required!

 Land Acknowledgment